alanlujan91/SequentialEGM/content/paper/2_method.md

         ^{1-\CRRA} \dfrac{\leisure_{t}^{1-\leiShare}}{1-\leiShare}
     \end{equation}

-A key insight simplifies this apparently formidable problem: although the household makes all three decisions simultaneously from an economic perspective, we can organize the solution method so that decisions are solved sequentially, with each stage using information from the next.
-This is not merely a computational trick; it reflects the natural dependence structure of the problem.
+Although the household makes all three decisions simultaneously from an economic perspective, the dependence structure permits sequential solution.
 The labor-leisure choice determines market resources; given those resources, the consumption-saving choice determines liquid assets; given liquid assets, the portfolio choice follows.
-By respecting this structure, each stage becomes a tractable subproblem amenable to EGM.
+This natural ordering reflects the problem's information flow rather than introducing artificial timing.

-We can make a few choices to create a sequential problem which will allow us to use multiple EGM steps in succession.
-First, the agent decides their labor-leisure trade-off and receives a wage.
-Their wage plus their previous bank balance then becomes their market resources.
-Second, given market resources, the agent makes a pure consumption-saving decision.
-Finally, given an amount of savings, the consumer then decides their risky portfolio share.
+The decomposition proceeds as follows.
+The labor-leisure decision and wage realization jointly determine market resources.
+Given market resources, the consumption-saving decision determines liquid assets.
+Given liquid assets, the portfolio allocation follows.
+Each stage uses information from subsequent stages (through continuation values) while shedding state variables that later stages do not require.

 The sequential decomposition begins at the start of the period with the labor-leisure problem.[^stage-notation] At this stage, the household observes bank balances $\bRat_{t}$ and the wage offer $\tShkEmp_{t}$, choosing leisure to maximize the sum of current leisure utility and the continuation value from market resources $\mRat_{t}$: